kubernetes/enhancements/keps/sig-node/6072-dra-standard-numanode/README.md

 **Upgrade:** Existing claims are unaffected.
 Drivers can start publishing `resource.kubernetes.io/numaNode` at any time — it's just a new attribute value.

-**Downgrade:** If `DRAListTypeAttributes` is disabled, the API server will reject ResourceSlices with `IntValues` fields.
-Drivers would need to fall back to publishing `numaNode` as a scalar int (losing the SLIT-based list).
-Claims using `matchAttribute: numaNode` would revert to equality matching.
+**Downgrade:** If `DRAListTypeAttributes` is disabled, the API server **silently drops** the `IntValues` field from device attributes on write (the standard `dropDisabledFields` behavior), rather than rejecting the ResourceSlice.
+Existing ResourceSlices that already carry list values are preserved by ratcheting.
+Because `DeviceAttribute` is a strict union, a driver must not publish a `numaNode` attribute with only `IntValues` set in this state — the dropped field would leave a value-less attribute that fails validation.
+Drivers fall back to publishing `numaNode` as a scalar int (losing the SLIT-based list), as described under [Feature gate detection](#feature-gate-detection).
+Claims using `matchAttribute: numaNode` then revert to equality matching on the scalar.

 ### Version Skew Strategy